British military intelligence systems in Northern Ireland: Subject of interest information collation

-Geraghty claims that a system called Crucible was used to consolidate items of information about individuals including personal details, imagery, mapping, movements and activities.
+Geraghty said that a system called Crucible was used to consolidate items of information about individuals including personal details, imagery, mapping, movements and activities.
 He alleges that this system was later replaced by a modernised system called Caister with some 350 terminals throughout the province operating at the secret level.

 Automated vehicle tracking

-Geraghty claims that in 1997 the Vengeful system was connected to a camera network called Glutton that would automatically track the movements of vehicles identified as being related to subjects of interest.
+Geraghty said that in 1997 the Vengeful system was connected to a camera network called Glutton that would automatically track the movements of vehicles identified as being related to subjects of interest.
 Geraghty claims that there were eighty overt and twenty covert camera locations in Northern Ireland and further deployment of camera equipment in Britain.

 In 1997 an analysis system called Effigy was integrated with Vengeful under a project titled Mannequin allowing more detailed analysis of the vehicle movement data.